Kinship Care is when a child is looked after by their extended family or close friends if they cannot remain with their birth parents.

 What's involved?

-- Establish a clear understanding your role in the child’s life and your ability to meet the child’s day-to-day and long-term needs.
+- understand your role and ability to meet the child’s needs

-- Explore the relationships and lifestyles of the people also living in your house with the child
+- explore the relationships and lifestyles in your home

 Financial Support